 You should also adjust bids based on location.
 Look at your ad data to find out which areas your ads are performing best.
 Depending on what your business sells, you might find that your ads perform better in bigger cities or areas that have a certain climate.
 Based on the insights that you gain from your PPC ad data, you can then determine which locations your ads perform well in.
 Reduce bids in areas where your ads don’t tend to drive conversions.

 When you type your target keywords into Google, take a look at what PPC ads pop up.
 Look at both the copy and the offers to see what your competitors are doing differently from you.
 Is there anything you see that you might want to try with your own ads?
 If you want to improve ROAS, you’re going to have to try some new tactics to see how you can get the most out of your ad spend.

-Return on ad spend is one of the most important and useful metrics that you can use to understand how well your online ads are driving new revenue.
+Return on advertising spend is one of the most important and useful metrics that you can use to understand how well your online ads are driving new revenue.
 Calculating ROAS is a fairly simple process as long as you are accurately tracking conversions and sales for your paid search ads.
 However, it’s important to remember that how you use your ROAS data can have a significant effect on the future success of your ad campaigns as well as impact your company’s bottom line.

 Keep the tips above in mind for getting the most out of the insights you gain from measuring ROAS.
-The only way to ensure that your PPC ad campaigns are optimized and helping you get the most out of your ad spend is to take what you learn and apply it to your ads to improve performance.
+The only way to ensure that your PPC ad campaigns are optimized and help you get the most out of your ad spend is to take what you learn and apply it to your ads to improve performance.

 And that is exactly what we do every single day to help our clients grow their businesses.
 So contact us if you’re interested in growing yours too.
 Do you have more questions about ROAS?
 Or do you have more tips to share on how to improve your return on ad spend?
 Share it all with us in the comments.
 We’d love to discuss them!